rule

 Text 32

+All others who neglect Your feet, oh Lotus-eyed One, are caught in an illusion of being liberated, and have, bereft of You, an impure intelligence.
+Even though they are successful in severe practices [of penance and such] they, from their elevated position, fall down again back into the material world [see also B.G.
+8: 15-16 and 5.6: 11].

 All others, o Lotus-eyed One, who, in the illusion of being liberated variously speculate with an impure intelligence - even though they are successful in severe practices of penance -, fall, in neglect of Your feet, down from the highest position back into the material world again [see also B.G.
 8: 15-16 and 5.6: 11].

-All others, o Lotus-eyed One, who, in the illusion of being liberated variously speculate with an impure intelligence - even though they are successful in severe practices of penance -, fall in neglect of Your feet, down from the highest position back into the material world again [see also B.G.
-8: 15-16 and 5.6: 11].
 (Vedabase)

 Text 33

-Unlike the non-devotees do they, the followers of devotion o Mâdhava, not fall away from the path because they are fully attached to You, so that protected by You they move without fear over the heads, o Master, of those who march in opposition [see also 1.5: 17 and B.G.
+They who follow You in devotion, oh Mâdhava, unlike the non-devotees, do not fall away from the path.
+Because they are fully attached to You, they are protected by You and move without fear over the heads of those who march against them, oh Master [see also 1.5: 17 and B.G.
 18: 78].

 Text 34

+For the purpose of maintaining [Your rule], Your Lordship, existing beyond the modes, assumes a form for the benefit and welfare of all embodied souls, so that human society, in accordance with the Veda, by [bhakti] yoga and penance being absorbed in Your worship, may be of sacrifice [see also B.G.
+3: 9 & 18: 3].

 For the purpose of maintaining does Your Lordship existing beyond the modes accept a form for the benefit and welfare of all the embodied who, as human people united performing to the Veda, in austerity and fully absorbed in Your worship do their offerings [see also B.G.
 3: 9 & 18: 3].

-For the purpose of maintaining does Your Lordship existing beyond the modes accept a form for the benefit and welfare of all the embodied who, as human people united performing to the Veda, in austerity and fully absorbed in Your worship make You their offerings [see also B.G.
-3: 9 & 18: 3].
 (Vedabase)

 Text 35

+How could we have arrived at Your wisdom, that drives away the ignorance, if the purity of existence, oh Source of the World, would not be this constancy of You [being present]?
+The ignorance is completely vanquished when that quality of Yours is awakened by Your Lordship manifesting Yourself, and for that there is no alternative.

 If the pure of existence, o Source of the World, would not be this constant of You, how could the wisdom have become that drives away the ignorance; the ignorance is completely vanquished by the awakening of that quality of You that Your Lordship exhibits and for which there is no alternative.

-If the pure of existence, o Source of the World, would not be this constant of You, how could the wisdom have become that drives way the ignorance; the ignorance is completely vanquished by the awakening of that quality of You that Your Lordship exhibits and for which there is no alternative.
 (Vedabase)

 Text 36

-The name and form of You cannot be ascertained by the words and theses of those who look into the mind [only], o Lord, Your name and form are only realized by putting them in practice [see also 1.3: 37-38, 4.18: 5, 7.15: 58 and B.G: 6: 24 & 18: 55]
+The name and form of You cannot be ascertained by the words and theses of those who look into the mind [only], o Lord, Your name and form are only realized by putting them in practice [see also 1.3: 37-38, 4.18: 5, 7.15: 58 and B.G: 6: 24 & 18: 55].
+(Vedabase)

 Text 37

-Constantly hearing, reciting, remembering and contemplating Your auspicious names [see 7.5: 23-24] and forms is he who is of an undivided attention in action at Your lotus feet not able to imagine [a reality apart from You, see also 6.17: 28-31].
+Constantly hearing, reciting, remembering and contemplating Your auspicious names [see 7.5: 23-24] and forms, he, who is of an undivided attention in service at Your lotus feet, no longer is capable of losing himself in the material world [6.17: 28-31].

-Constantly hearing, reciting, remembering and contemplating Your auspicious names [see 7.5: 23-24] and forms is he who is of an undivided attention in action at Your lotusfeet not able to imagine [a reality apart from You, see also 6.17: 28-31].
-(Vedabase)
+Constantly hearing, reciting, remembering and contemplating Your auspicious names [see 7.5: 23-24] and forms is he who is of an undivided attention in action at Your lotus feet not able to imagine [a reality apart from You, see also 6.17: 28-31].(Vedabase)

 Text 38

 It is the fortune of us here, o Lord, to have with this earth as the place of Your Lordship's feet the asura burden removed; due to the causeless mercy of the appearance of You as the Controller will we be as fortunate as to witness in heaven as well as on earth the marks of Your [with the conch, the lotus, the club and the disc] transcendentally decorated lotus feet.
+(Vedabase)

 Text 39

 For You there is no birth or death o Director of Our Lives, however, it goes without saying that the cause of appearing cannot be without the pleasure of Your pastimes; the birth, death and maintenance of the normal souls is by the external energy so arranged because of You, our Shelter Against All fear.
+(Vedabase)

 Text 40

-As a fish, as a horse, as a tortoise, as a lion, as a boar, as a swan [or selfrealized sage], as a king and as a man of learning among the godfearing [like Lord Vâmana] has Your Lordship appeared as avatâras; please now save us and the three worlds, o Controller, diminish the earth's burden, o Best of the Yadus, all our prayers are for You [see also 1.3].
+In the form of a fish, a horse, a tortoise, a lion, a boar, a swan [or self-realized sage], a king, and as a man of learning among the God-fearing souls [like Lord Vâmana], Your Lordship has appeared as avatâras.
+Now please save us and the three worlds, oh Controller, diminish the earth's burden, oh best of the Yadus, we dedicate all our prayers to You [see also 1.3].

 As a fish, as a horse, as a tortoise, as a lion, as a boar, as a swan [or selfrealized sage], as a king and as a man of learning among the godfearing [like Lord Vâmana] has Your Lordship appeared as avatâras; please now save us and the three worlds, o Controller, diminish the earth's burden, o Best of the Yadus, all our prayers are for You [see also 1.3].
 (Vedabase)